The 132nd Wenlock Olympian Games (2018)

 5-a-side Football: July 8th

-This event, organised by AFC Bridgnorth Spartans, takes place on the all weather pitch of William Brookes School, Much Wenlock between 10:30 and 15:00 on Sunday 8thJuly 2018
+This event, organised by AFC Bridgnorth Spartans, took place on the all-weather pitch of William Brookes School, Much Wenlock in very hot conditions.
+Results and a brief match report can be found here: Junior Football

 Triathlon: July 8th